 EXERSCI 708 : Advanced Seminar in Movement Neuroscience

 This course examines brain organisation and function related to movement in health and disease by critically appraising the methodology and interpretation of recent advances in movement neuroscience.
-Students are expected to have an undergraduate-level understanding of neuroscience.
-In this course students will of the current state of knowledge be exposed to contemporary issues in movement neuroscience and be asked to communicate the main findings at a level appropriate for experts and non-experts in this area.
-The course structure is designed to develop skills such as communication, time management, critical thinking and problem-solving which will transfer to various workplace environments and postgraduate research.
+Students will gain an understanding of the current state of knowledge of contemporary issues in movement neuroscience and communicate the main findings at a level appropriate for experts and non-experts in this area.
+The course structure is designed to develop skills such as communication, time management, critical thinking and problem-solving which will transfer to various workplace environments.

 Capabilities Developed in this Course

 - Apply and critique contemporary research topics in movement neuroscience.
 (Capability 1, 2, 3, 4 and 5)

 - Describe, analyse and consider signal-dependant noise in universal laws of movement.
 (Capability 1, 2, 3, 4 and 5)